rbaron/b-parasite/resources.md

 - [powerdown examples](https://github.com/NordicPlayground/nrf51-powerdown-examples) for nrf51 and nrf52
 - How to measure current with the dev kit using an oscilloscope.
 [Docs by nordic](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf52832_dk%2FUG%2Fnrf52_DK%2Fhw_meas_current.html)
 - Good thread on devzone about current measurement [link](https://devzone.nordicsemi.com/nordic/short-range-guides/b/hardware-and-layout/posts/current-measurement-guide-measuring-current-with-n)
+- Another thread on how to minimize current consumption on [devzone](https://devzone.nordicsemi.com/f/nordic-q-a/1657/how-to-minimize-current-consumption-for-ble-application-on-nrf51822#5187)

 There is something very weird going on.
 The current usage of my module varies wildly with the input voltage (Vcc).
 Something is off:
 - Vcc = 2.5 => 15uA